Research Support Fund

 A final report will be required from the Bursary holder, together with an account of expenditure with appropriate receipts.
 The report and account should be sent to the Joint Hon.
 Secretary of the Viking Society (Dr Hannah Burrows, Centre for Scandinavian Studies, Crombie Annexe, Meston Walk, Aberdeen AB24 3FX; electronic copies may be emailed to hannah.burrows@abdn.ac.uk) within three months of the end of the project for which the Bursary was awarded.
 The report will be placed on the Society’s website, and the award holder will also be invited to a meeting of the Viking Society to make a brief presentation about their research.

 Applications, using this form, should be sent by e-mail to hannah.burrows@abdn.ac.uk.
-The deadline for the 2024-25 award is 01 August 2024.
+The deadline every year is 01 August.

 The Margaret Orme Prizes